 Or at least, they’re convinced they don’t.
 Whether they’re new to the ketogenic diet or recently slipped up, users often want to experience ketosis as fast as possible –– which time and again leads to the question:

 Enter Ketosis Faster - Is It Possible to Get Into Ketosis In 24 hrs?

 It is possible to achieve ketosis in 24 hours but it typically requires a difficult process.
 Instead of a high fat diet with low carbs and moderate protein intake designed to support stable energy and a satiated appetite, you’ll need to fast to expedite the process.

 Fasting is the only way to deplete your body’s glucose supply in such a short time frame.
 So if you’re interested in getting into ketosis fast (or how to get back into ketosis as soon as possible after a slip-up), you’ll have to maintain a strong, disciplined regimen.

 Fasting to induce ketosis has been the subject of multiple scientific studies stretching back to the 1920s when rapidly induced ketosis through fasting provided a breakthrough in the treatment of epileptic children that failed to respond to traditional medicines.

 It’s worth noting that while many of the subjects of these studies did indeed achieve ketosis in roughly 24 hrs, it was done under highly skilled supervision and guidance from researchers and physicians.
 This means that for many, fasting may not be an ideal (or entirely safe) option for jump-starting ketosis.

 That doesn’t mean you won’t be able to achieve ketosis in 24 hrs.
 You may just need to take advantage of a few tips and tricks to pull it off.

+Many people want to learn how to get back into ketosis quickly after cheating.
 Luckily for you, we’re here to break down 5 strategies for getting into ketosis fast.